 Alternatively, you can find transfer services based in Cancun and other towns through TripAdvisor.com.

 How to Get from El Cuyo to Holbox

 Unfortunately, there is no direct way for travelers to get from El Cuyo to Holbox.
-The ferry to Holbox runs from Chiquila which is an hour and forty-five minutes drive from El Cuyo.
+The ferry to Holbox runs from Chiquila, an hour and forty-five minutes drive from El Cuyo.

 Private boat tours can be arranged in El Cuyo from Luis at Tours Aventuras.

-El Cuyo, in our opinion, is one of the safest beach towns in Mexico.
-The petty crime that often follows beach towns overrun with large hotels and all-inclusive resorts has yet to make its way here in El Cuyo.
-The locals are warm and welcoming which is attributable to the laid-back atmosphere of El Cuyo.
+El Cuyo is very safe.
+The petty crime that often follows beach towns overrun with large hotels and all-inclusive resorts has yet to make its way here.
+The locals are warm and welcoming, which is attributable to the laid-back atmosphere of El Cuyo.

 The best time to visit El Cuyo in the Yucatan is from December to April.
 Due to the tropical climate of the Yucatan Peninsula, the dry winter months afford travelers the best chance for blue skies, sunny days, and calm waters.